awsdocs/amazon-redshift-management-guide/doc_source/connecting-using-workbench.md

 1. In **URL**, copy the JDBC URL from the Amazon Redshift console and paste it here\.

-   For more information about finding the JDBC URL, see [Configuring a JDBC driver version 1\.0 connection](configure-jdbc-connection.md)\.
+   For more information about finding the JDBC URL, see [Configuring a JDBC driver version 1\.x connection](configure-jdbc-connection.md)\.

-1. In **Username**, type the name of the master user\.
+1. In **Username**, type the name of the admin user\.

-   If you are following the *Amazon Redshift Getting Started Guide*, type *masteruser*\.
+   If you are following the *Amazon Redshift Getting Started Guide*, type *adminuser*\.

-1. In **Password**, type the password associated with the master user account\.
+1. In **Password**, type the password associated with the admin user account\.

 1. Select the **Autocommit** box\.